-Building height and plot ratio in the ACP area are controlled via a system of height typologies (low, low-medium, medium- high and high) applicable to each site.
+Building height and plot ratio in the ACP area are controlled via a system of height typologies (low, low-medium, medium, medium-high and high) applicable to each site.
 Each typology has a system of 2 tiers (base and tier 1) which prescribe building height, plot ratio and tower gross floorplate area limits.
-The medium, medium - high and high typologies have an additional tier (tier 2) which is available on certain sites, which prescribes a maximum plot ratio and tower gross floorplate area limits.
+The medium, medium-high and high typologies have an additional tier (tier 2) which is available on certain sites, which prescribes maximum building height, plot ratio and tower gross floorplate area limits.
 The tier system is explained in table below:

-Base limits (or as of right) apply to all properties within the ACP Area.
+Base Base limits (or as of right) apply to all properties within the ACP Area.
 The base height limits range from 14.4 metres (plot ratio of 2.0) for the low typology to 50.7 metres (plot ratio of 7.2) for the high typology.
 The base tower floorplate size is 50% of the site area (40% in the Hillside character area).
-All sites in the ACP Area are able to be developed up to the applicable Tier 1 limits for height, plot ratio and tower gross floorplate area.
-These heights range from 24.1 metres (plot ratio 2.3) for the low typology and 77.1 metres (plot ratio 8.8).
-Development may be approved up to these limits subject to satisfying all of the 'additional development potential' criteria contained in Element 7 of Schedule 9B, and that the tower floorplate size is limited to 40% of the site area (30% in the Hillside character area).
-Certain sites within the ACP area may be subject to further height and plot ratio bonuses as set out in Tables 2, Table 5 and Table 6 (as applicable) of Schedule 9B.
-To develop at a building height and plot ratio greater than the Tier 1 limit.
+Tier 1 All sites in the ACP Area are able to be developed up to the applicable Tier 1 limits for height, plot ratio and tower gross floorplate area.
+These heights range from 17.5 metres (plot ratio 2.2) for the low typology to 77.1 metres (plot ratio 8.8) for the high typology.
+Development may be approved up to these limits subject to satisfying all of the 'additional development potential' criteria contained in Element 8 of Schedule 9B, achieving an 'excellent' standard of design in accordance with Element 7 of Schedule 9B, and that the tower floorplate size is limited to 40% of the site area (30% in the Hillside character area) in accordance with Element 5 of Schedule 9B.